 - You need to research both what is happening at the firm and what is happening in the industry in general to identify the possible repercussions for Gerald Eve.
 A good place to start is the firm’s press releases – especially the ones focusing on the firm’s financial performance – then widen it out to any externally written news pieces.

 - Draw your own conclusions from what you’ve read.
-For example, what challenges could there be for Gerald Eve in increasing their European presence when Eurozone economies are still unsettled and Brexit is on the cards?
+For example, what challenges could there be for Gerald Eve in increasing their European presence when Eurozone economies are still unsettled and once Brexit has taken place?

 - Don’t try to cram every single challenge into the answer.
 The question asks you for the ‘main challenges’: it is testing your ability to identify the most important threats to the business.
 You can use bullet points to keep to the word count.

-‘Please give an example of how you have adapted your own communication style to deal with different people/clients.’
+‘Please give an example of how you have adapted your communication style to deal with different people.’

 How to approach:

 - What is meant by adapting your communication style?
 It means changing what you say and how you say it depending on what your objective is and who you are dealing with.
 You then consider which method of communication is most appropriate.
 Would they respond best to email, a phone/Skype conversation or a face to face meeting?
 When communicating with a person, how much detail is required?
 For example, a senior manager might only require big picture information, whereas your immediate manager might expect a more detailed knowledge of what you’re doing.